NeedleVoid/Needlevoid/README.md

 Also pls random people DO NOT INVITE ME TO FRIENDS.
 I prob won't accept it or drop it later.
-I'm terrible person to be friends with anyways, but ye.
+I'm terrible person to be friends with anyways.

 DNI: